cde-ev/cdedb2/doc/source/Design_Datamodel.rst

 Data Model Design
 =================

-In python, entities are modeled as ``dataclasses``, using the same named python package.
+In python, entities are modeled as ``dataclasses``, using the identically named python package.
 This makes coding with an IDE very convenient, since it provides proper knowledge about methods and attributes of those entities.